zscore3/MSDS434/readme.md

 8. Administration > Dashboard > Visualization
 9. Select a metric and run the query
-10. Go back to the original terminal and run the python app Optionally, you could alter the docker file to just keep running the python script on a set schedule.
+10. Go back to the original terminal and run the python app
+Optional: you could alter the docker file to just keep running the python script on a set schedule instead.